24hwww/get-files-google-drive/README.md

-# get-files-google-drive
+# Get files Google Drive
-Get files from a public folder in google drive
+Get files from a public folder in Google Drive.